MetOffice/CDDS/docs/operational_procedure/cmip7.md

             moo getacl moose:/adhoc/projects/cdds
             ```
             If your user id is not included with the `readwrite-delete` permissions listed please contact the CDDS team so that you can be given the required permissions to archive data.

-    - [x] You use a bash shell.
-CDDS uses Conda which can experience problems running in a shell other than bash.

-        !!! tip
-            You can check which shell you use by following command:
-            ```
-            echo $SHELL
-            ```
-            If the result is not `/bin/bash`, you can switch to a bash shell by running:
-            ```
-            /bin/bash
-            ```

 === "JASMIN"